Saving Your Sex Life When You're Depressed

 What’s most important, experts say, is to never stop depression treatment out of fear that your relationships and sex live will suffer.
 That’s because depression itself can hurt relationships and may cause loved ones to take these problems personally.

 “In depression, the chemical soup often isn’t right,” says Russell Stambaugh, PhD, a sex therapist in Ann Arbor, Mich., and a spokesman for the American Association of Sexuality Educators, Counselors, and Therapists.
 “The brain is important for sexuality because of the chemistry, but it’s also important for ideas.
 It helps how you experience pleasure and how you define it.”

 Treat the Depression First

 Whatever is happening with your sex life, it's important to treat depression first.
 Address any sexual side effects later.

-Depression is the top cause of disability in the U.S. for people aged 15-44 -- the most sexually active years for most people.
+Depression is the top cause of disability in the U.S. for people aged 15-44.
 Men and women struggle equally with sexual problems during depression.